shangzixie/my_knowledge_dictionary/9_Database/Greenplum/data_replica.md

 The primary segment continuously streams WAL entries to the mirror segment.
 This ensures that the mirror segment is updated in near real-time with minimal lag.
 The mirror segment replays the WAL entries to apply the changes and keep its data consistent with the primary segment.

+## WAL

+on the above, the sync and async is belongs to WAL replication.

+Asynchrony vs. Synchrony: WAL replication can be either asynchronous or synchronous, depending on how it is set up.
+Sync replicas specifically refer to those WAL replicas configured for synchronous replication.